CraftAcademyLabs/ca_course/week7/cooper_client_react/01_cooper_calculator.md

 export default CooperCalculator;
 ```

 If you run the component test now, both tests should go green.
 Let's run the feature tests again, everything should go green right.
 We have a component that displays the correct result.
+If not then go over your code carefully again.

 ![text](cooper_challenge_component_test_green.png)

 BUT, as you can see when we run the feature tests, nothing has changed.
 That's because we haven't actually rendered the `DiplayCooperResult` component in the `App` component.
 Consequently, we haven't passed in any props to the `DisplayCooperResult` component.
-We haven't even saved what gets written in the input fields.
+At the moment the application is not storing what gets written in the input fields.
 So, the actual `DiplayCooperResult` component works, but not with the rest of the application.
 This is the reason they are called component tests.

 Let's add some code to the `App` component.